artsandmetaphysics/goodlifeodyssey/_notes/divine-comedy.md

 <p>were squint-eyed of mind in the first life—</p>
 <p>no spending that they did was done with measure.” <cite>(VII.40–42)</cite></p>
 </blockquote>

+To be incontinent is to be like a beast, an animal chasing its impulses.
+One of the thieves in the eighth circle tells Virgil: “Mule that I was, the bestial life pleased me and not the human.”

 ## Virgil